Skip to main content

 • metadata - Arbitrary key-value pairs for internal tracking

-Consumption Properties
+Consumption properties

 Each element in the properties array represents one metric’s consumption: